 assessments that clearly demonstrate student learning of the category.

-6
+1.6 Only curriculum on the Master Course List for Campus-Specific Graduation Requirements at the time the student takes the course shall count for Campus-Specific Graduation Requirements (GR).

 1.7 GR certification may be approved for courses that are approved for GE as well as for the major.